“Giving thanks always for all things to God the Father in the name of our Lord Jesus Christ” – Ephesians 5:20

 Second, giving thanks always for all things is the result of looking “to God the Father.”
 God our Father is Sovereign.
 He is in command.
 He is in control.
 Nothing that happens to us happens without His permission.
 Job was severely tested by the devil.
 But the devil could do nothing to Job without God’s permission (cf. Job 1-2).
 While Job was experiencing the devastating hardships shared in the Book of Job, he, his wife and his best friends didn’t understand what God’s purpose and plan was.
 We the reader are given insight in the spiritual element of these circumstances from the very start.
 But Job, his wife and family and the friends that came to help him all were unaware of this crucial contextual information about the involvement of the devil and spiritual warfare.

 Job and his friends go back and forth throughout the book trying unsuccessfully to decipher and make sense of the tragedy and affliction that had come upon this righteous man Job.
 Job complained and even got angry, but he continued to believe in God.
 Job reasons, “Shall we indeed accept good from God, and shall we not accept adversity?
 (Job 2:10).
 Though he was severely tested Job persisted, “Though He slay me, yet will I trust Him” (Job 13:15).
 Interestingly, Job and his friends attribute all his hardship to acts of God.
 God permitted the hardship but the evil instrument was the devil.
 Job and his friends never consider this.
 Without this book maybe we wouldn’t consider it either.
 The Book of Job provides us therefore with valuable insight into reality that proves a comfort of understanding to others in history who suffer.
+The Divinely permitted hardship upon Job has led to a much richer and deeper understanding of difficulties in this world.

 Along with Job many have been brought to a place where, though like Job they don’t understand all that is going on in their lives, still they proclaim, “For I know that my Redeemer lives” (Job 19:25).
 And also, “But He knows the way that I take; when He has tested me, I shall come forth as gold” (Job 23:10).
 These are precious eternal insights.
 But it isn’t until God speaks in chapter 38 that the truth comes out.
 And even then, God does not provide all the insight we the reader are aware of from the first two chapters.
 It isn’t until the last five chapters of a forty-two chapter book that God thunders, “Who is this who darkens counsel by words without knowledge?”
 (Job 38:2).

 The point here is that even though we may not understand our life circumstances, because we do not have all the facts that God has, we should trust Him and be thankful no matter what.
 While the trials and tribulations God allowed into Job’s life stretched him to his limits and cost him in many ways, the product of God’s plan was a book included in His canon of holy writ that has proved to be profoundly helpful to others throughout history who are experiencing trials and tribulations.
+For that we should be thankful.

 Third, giving thanks always for all things can only be done “in the name of our Lord Jesus Christ.”
 In Romans 8, the pinnacle of scripture, it states, “If God is for us, who can be against us?”
 (Romans 8:31b).
 It says that nothing can separate us from God’s love (Romans 8:37-39).
 Whatever we go through in this life goes past the approval process of God’s desk.
 God is writing a poem and our life is part of the many stanzas (cf. Ephesians 2:10).
 God has a plan for us (cf. Jeremiah 29:11-13).
 God really is for us.
 He has our best interests at heart.
-We may not always understand that or even believe that but it is true.
+We may not always understand that, or even believe that, but it is true.
 To prove it God inspired, “He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 (Romans 8:32).

 God’s paramount purpose for all who follow Him is to conform us to the likeness of Jesus (Romans 8:29).
 The finished poem of which I spoke above is a poem written with lines of Christ-like followers.
 God is preparing us for eternity with Him.
 That requires Christ-likeness.
 And the bottom line is that being Christ-like involves sacrifice.
 Jesus came to give His life a ransom for many (Mark 10:45).
 Jesus came to serve in death (Philippians 2:5-11).
 “Jesus wept” (John 11:35).
 Jesus went to and died on the cross and shed His blood for our sins (1 Peter 1:18-19).
 And we are called to follow in His steps (1 Peter 2:21) and walk like He did (1 John 2:6).